 The input power interface of the power adapter is an IEC C14 socket (pin-type), which adapts to IEC C13 plugs (hole-type).
-The rated current of the external mains fuse is 10 A. The input power indications are as follows.
+The rated current of the external mains fuse is 10 A. The electrical specifications of the input power are listed below.